Electric Fan (Feel It Motherfuckers): Analysis and interpretations

 Electric Fan (Feel It Motherfuckers) has been called "one of Boskovich's most tragic works", although Andrew Berardini in Artforum noted that the inclusion of holes in the Plexiglas to allow air to flow from the fan ultimately made it "more protective than funereal".

-The piece has been interpreted as representing Boskovich's grief at the loss of his partner, as well as more generally the grief experiencing during the AIDS epidemic.
+The piece has been interpreted as representing Boskovich's grief at the loss of his partner, as well as more generally the grief experienced during the AIDS epidemic.
 Nilo Goldfarb in X-TRA commented on the titular "feel it", suggesting it had a dual meaning of both the comfort Earabino received from the fan when he was dying, and also the grief that Boskovich felt following his death.
 The air coming from Electric Fan has been described as representing Earabino's breathing, with it being suggested that it Boskovich had made "a tender as well as broken-hearted gesture towards some sort of eternal life" for Earabino.

 José Fernández Martínez in Historia Arte noted the context of the AIDS epidemic that claimed the life of Earabino as well as many others of Boskovich's friends and acquaintances during the 1980s and 1990s.
 The families of some victims did not want to publicly acknowledge their queer identities or that they died from AIDS-related complications, with Earabino's family's removal of his items being described as symbolic of attempts to eradicate the memories, existences, and relationships of many queer people who died.
 They saw Boskovich as challenging this by preserving and commemorating the only physical part of his life with Earabino that remained following his death.

 Electric Fan (Feel It Motherfuckers) has been compared to similar works by Boskovich's contemporary, Félix González-Torres, who made several works of arts that have been interpreted as commemorating his partner, Ross Laycock, who, like Earabino, died of AIDS-related complications in 1991.